 It's been just over 2 months since I wrote my last blog, and what a 2 months it's been.
 I'll be honest, I don't think mum living with dementia has ever been as hard as these last 8 weeks.
-Every single day she appears worse; less responsive, lack of appetite for food, she's also smiling less which makes me sad (even though I'm pretty sure they're fake smiles anyway and she just copies me).
-I'm only opening on a complete downer because I want to be real, around 5 weeks ago I hit an all time low and went through a phase of regular panic attacks, high emotions and constantly feeling overwhelmed.
+Every single day she appears worse; less responsive, a lack of appetite for food, she's also smiling less which makes me sad (even though I'm pretty sure they're fake smiles anyway and she just copies me).
+I'm only opening on a complete downer because I want to be real, around 5 weeks ago I hit an all-time low and went through a phase of regular panic attacks, high emotions and constantly feeling overwhelmed.
 Thankfully this has now passed and I'm thinking more rationally, but I have to mention this because I want others who are in a similar situation to know: this is normal.
-Feelings like this come and go, but you will always get through them so stay strong and talk about it with those you trust.
+Feelings like this come and go, but you will always get through them so stay strong and talk about them with those you trust.

 Moving on, though this next topic could well have contributed to how I've been feeling recently, I want to talk about genetic testing.
 Before I start, Compliance Jess wants to give a disclaimer.
-Please remember I am not a doctor and everything I write about today is based on everything I have learnt through vast amounts of reading, speaking with genetic counsellors, speaking with consultants and taking part in the GENFI Study (which you should absolutely check out here).
+Please remember I am not a doctor and everything I write about today is based on everything I have learnt through vast amounts of reading, speaking with genetic counsellors, speaking with consultants and taking part in the GENFI study (which you should absolutely check out here).
 One thing I have learnt is that FTD is complex and everyone's experiences are different, because of this, what I say today may not be applicable to everyone.

 I first found out that FTD can be hereditary before mum even had a diagnosis.
 To be exact, mum was diagnosed with bvFTD.
 This stands for Behavioural Variant Frontotemporal Dementia, which is the most common form of FTD (there are 3 different types).
-As you know, I had a pretty strong feeling this was the cause of mums symptoms so naturally started reading into it.
+As you know, I had a pretty strong feeling this was the cause of mum's symptoms so naturally started reading into it.
 It's reported that for up to 30% of all people with FTD, the condition is known to be caused by a mutation in a single gene.
 It's important to know this because if you have a parent or sibling living with FTD, it doesn't mean you're definitely going to develop a dodgy gene and inherit this yourself.

 Anyway, once I found out mum had bvFTD, the first thing I wanted to do was find out if this was indeed caused by a mutation in a single gene.
-If this is the case, it means there is a 50% chance my brothers and I could have inherited it (the gene).
+If this is the case, it means there is a 50% chance my brothers and I could have inherited it (the mutated gene).
 The first thing I did was speak to the consultant who provided us with details of a clinical and laboratory service for people affected with, or at risk of, a genetic condition.
-This clinical service is based in Leeds, and is offered to the population of the Yorkshire and Humber region.
+This clinical service is based in Leeds and is offered to the population of the Yorkshire and Humber region.